Skip to main content

 We handle small findings by following published surveillance guidelines, not anxiety.
 For most small benign-appearing cysts under 2 cm, the right move is no immediate action with a guideline-directed repeat in 6 to 12 months.
 Cysts with concerning features get referred to the appropriate specialist for further characterization.

 Most "abnormal" findings are stable and benign.
 Repeating a scan without a new clinical question usually confirms what we already knew and adds to anxiety.
-We watch findings on the cadence the guidelines support, not on the cadence the worry suggests.
+We watch findings on the cadence the guidelines support rather than the cadence worry suggests.

 We treat radiation dose as a cost to weigh against the answer.
 Low-dose CT for lung cancer screening in a smoker is well worth a small dose.
 A PET-CT (around 25 mSv) for screening a healthy adult is not.
 Modern CT protocols have lowered doses significantly, and ultrasound and MRI have none.
 We pick the lowest-dose modality that answers the question.